 ✔️ Reddit’s Mission: Bring community and belonging to the world

-✔️ Reddit’s Rules/Policies: Moderation keeps platform clean, safe for brands, people
+✔️ Reddit’s Rules/Policies: Moderation keeps the platform clean, and safe for brands, and people

-✔️ Reddit’s Robust System: Human judgement, nearly no AI involvement
+✔️ Reddit’s Robust System: Human judgment, nearly no AI involvement

 ✔️ Reddit Ads: Now with postgres, app marketers can drive app sales and installs

 ✔️ Native Ads: Brand participation adds value and resonates with specific Reddit users

 ✔️ Reddit Insights: Two-way communication channel for honest and targeted feedback